-The disorder occurs in up to 1 in 10 patients who are in the hospital due to liver failure.
+The disorder occurs in up to 1 in 10 patients who are in the hospital with liver failure.
 It leads to kidney failure in people with:

 Risk factors include:

-This condition is diagnosed when other causes of kidney failure are ruled out by the appropriate tests.
+This condition is diagnosed after testing to rule out other causes of kidney failure.

-A physical examination does not directly reveal kidney failure.
-However, the exam will usually show signs of chronic liver disease, including:
+A physical exam does not detect kidney failure directly.
+However, the exam will very often show signs of chronic liver disease, such as:

 Other signs include: